 After seeing dozens of #engagementringselfies, you probably already know this, but no one wants to see your beautiful engagement bling on chipped nails.
 Imperfect nail polish takes away from your frankly perfect ring, so go right ahead and beautify your hands!
 Drink tons of water before you take your sparkly snap (to de-puff and rehydrate those fingers after tons of happy tears!), exfoliate, manicure, and moisturize.
 That being said, keep things simple.
 If you don't normally wear hot pink glitter nail polish or French tips, don't.
 And those filler injections, laser treatments, and hand-lifts brides-to-be are supposedly getting just for the selfie?
 Just say no.

-Sure, you want your selfie to spread like wildfire, and that may tempt you to search out an awe-inspiring backdrop or the perfect props, but try to keep things natural.
+Sure, you want your selfie to spread like wildfire, and that may tempt you to search for an awe-inspiring backdrop or the perfect props, but try to keep things natural.
 If your usual state of being is holding a Starbucks cup, have the barista write "Mrs." on it and go to town!
 If champagne makes you sick, why pretend to sip it just for the snap?
-Your friends will see right through you and won't be impressed.
+Your friends will see right through it and won't be impressed.

 Get Creative (But Not Silly...)

-Don't be afraid to standout in a crowd!
+Don't be afraid to stand out in a crowd!
 Incorporate trinkets, treasures, or a place that is meaningful to you and your brand new fiancé.
 You can even have your furry friend make a cameo!
-But prop overload, cheesy poses, or a way out-there theme will look ridiculous to your Facebook friends.
-And to you in about 10 years...
+But prop overload, cheesy poses, or a way-out-there theme will look ridiculous to your Facebook friends, and to you in about 10 years.